 Common reasons for underperforming WiFi:

 - The Airtame device and access point are too far apart.
-For optimal streaming experience, we recommend a WiFi signal strength between -50 and -60 dBm.
+For optimal streaming experience, we recommend a WiFi signal strength of minimum -50 dBm.

 - There’s no clear line of sight between the Airtame device and access point, i.e. there are physical signal blockers like walls, furniture, people or electronic appliances: